jimmychang851129/linebot-test/README.md

     Handle message-related events and send corresponding response to the client

+- **handler/handleSticker.js**

+	Handle Sticker-related events and send corresponding response to the client

 - **richmenu.json**

     my richmenu, you can create it by sending post request to the Line platform, [here is the document](https://developers.line.biz/en/docs/messaging-api/using-rich-menus/#create-a-rich-menu)